Farooqueee/Tesla-UI/README.md

-# Tesla UI Interactive Design with Tailwind CSS
+# Tesla UI Interactive Design

 This project is a visually appealing and interactive Tesla UI design created using **HTML**, **CSS**, **Tailwind CSS**, and **JavaScript**.
 It mimics the style and interactivity of Tesla's car interface, offering an engaging user experience with responsive layouts and dynamic UI elements.